dortoo/100-days-of-code/log.md

 **Today's Progress**: Did 1 hour in the evening, learned what a callback function is, reduce() method and did 2 codewars challenges, kyu 8 and 7(javascript)

 **Thoughts:** Feeling like starting to get the hang of Javascript, at least the basics.
 I know it's just the beginning though, the darkest and thoughest things are still to come i think.

+### Day 1: January 20, 2019

+**Today's Progress**: 1 hour in the evening again, worked on Exercise 3 of Chapter 4(Eloquent Javascript).
+Pretty hard exercise, but starting to get the grasp of how to start building the program.

+**Thoughts:** Pretty big jump in difficulty with this exercise.
+I like it because i can test new things and see which one works and which one doesn't.